Oncomine Comprehensive Assay Plus

-The all-in-one CGP research test from one vendor, with results in as little as three days
+The all-in-one CGP research test from one vendor, with results as soon as next-day

-The Ion Torrent Oncomine Comprehensive Assay Plus, available on the Ion GeneStudio S5 System, offers a complete, end-to-end comprehensive genomic profiling (CGP) solution.
-The assay detects a broad range of genomic alterations, including single-nucleotide variants (SNVs), insertions and deletions (indels), copy number variations (CNVs), and fusions from 517 genes.
+The Oncomine Comprehensive Assay Plus, available on the Ion Torrent Genexus System and Ion GeneStudio S5 System, offers a complete, end-to-end comprehensive genomic profiling (CGP) solution.
+The assay detects a broad range of genomic alterations from 517 genes, including single-nucleotide variants (SNVs), insertions and deletions (indels), copy number variations (CNVs), and fusions.

 Oncomine Comprehensive Assay Plus features and benefits